safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 locations — making it relatively expensive for them to observe and correlate user activity.

-### Anonymised Relaying
+### Anonymized Relaying

-While the use of a personal Node, would mask the IP address of a user from the rest of the network, if the same Node was always used for publishing to the Distributed Ledger, then observers could use it to correlate distinct keys as belonging to the same set of people.
+While the use of a personal Node would mask the IP address of a user from the rest of the network, if the same Node was always used for publishing to the Distributed Ledger, then observers could use it to correlate distinct keys as belonging to the same set of people.